 There is no car parking available at the site.
 Daily & monthly parking is available in the Sainsburys car park and you can book spaces there through a web-site operated through Horizon Parking (www.horizonspaces.co.uk).
 Charges range from £5 a day, or £45 per month.

 Access onto these pontoon moorings is for key holders only and keys can be purchased from the Moorings Manager upon payment of a £50 deposit for each key, which is refundable upon return.

 The mooring site is approximately one mile from Gloucester city centre.

 IMPORTANT NOTES: The land surrounding Monk Meadow Basin is currently undergoing re-development.
-Demolition and site clearance works were carried out between Dec-17 and Nov-18.
-The construction of the residential dwellings is scheduled to take place over the following 2 years, for completion by the end of 2020.
+The construction of the residential dwellings is scheduled to be completed by the end of 2022.

 During this period there may be some disturbance to mooring customers, and throughout the redevelopment works there will be no vehicular access permitted to the moorings and mooring customers will need to park off-site.